lusadusa/Bio_Inspired_Learning/README.md

 # Bio_Inspired_Learning

 ## About this project
-Individual project of Matteo Lusvarghi (5470641) for Bio-Inspired Learning Course.
+Individual project of Matteo Lusvarghi (5470641) for Bio-Inspired Intelligence and Learning for Aerospace Application Course.
   The hereby project is an implementation of the REINFORCE algorithm and its application to the Lunar Lander environment from the box2d folder of the OpenAI gym library.
   The implications and the results obtained from this simulation will be analyzed in the correspondent report.